ycpcs/fys100-fall2015/index.md

 title: "Home page"
 ---

-# FYS 100.139: Computing in the Arts, Humanities, Science, and Society
+# FYS 100.139: Computing in the Arts, Humanities, Sciences, and Society

 Welcome to the FYS 100.139 home page!
 All of the information about the course will be posted here.